keirthana/anbox-cloud-docs/howto/install/customize-installation.md

 ## Edit a bundle file

-Another way to change or customise a deployment is to store the YAML bundle file locally and edit it with a text editor.
+Another way to change or customize a deployment is to store the YAML bundle file locally and edit it with a text editor.

 The latest version of the Anbox Cloud bundles can be retrieved by fetching the current stable version from [Charmhub](https://charmhub.io/).
 See {ref}`sec-juju-bundles` for more details on the available bundles.